Eligibility and Application for the LEO Program

 Once we receive your application materials, you can be admitted one of two ways:

-- Based on general admission standards, irrespective of your educational disadvantage: Even if it is determined that you do not qualify for disadvantaged status by the LEO committee, you may still be admitted through the general admissions process in accordance with Admissions Committee guidelines and standards.
+- General Admissions Committee Review: Even if it is determined that a student does not qualify for admission by the LEO Admissions Committee, that student may still be admitted through the general admissions process in accordance with Admissions Committee guidelines and standards.

 Applicants who accept admission as LEO Fellows are required to participate in the LEO Summer Institute and are initially admitted as full-time students with a reduced load for the first year, or as a weekend student.